 Xbox Series S release date – When is it coming out?

-Here is the list of confirmed and rumoured games that could be headed to the next generation of Microsoft consoles:
+Microsoft is set to announce its first-party launch lineup today at 4pm.
+Before then, here is the list of confirmed and rumoured games that could be headed to the next generation of Microsoft consoles:

 - Halo Infinite